Dangerous South American Destinations To Skip On Your Next Trip

 Guayaquil, Ecuador

 Most of Ecuador is relatively safe to visit and would make an exciting vacation destination.
 The U.S. State Department has only given the country a level two travel warning.
 To put that into perspective, the department advises U.S. tourists to exercise caution in Ecuador, whereas Venezuela has been hit with a full travel ban.
-Even so, there are places in Ecuador where citizens are outright warned not to travel to because of the level of danger hiding on their streets, and one of them is the city of Guayaquil.
+This despite the unbelievable scenes in early 2024, when armed masked men took an entire TV station hostage.
+There are places in Ecuador where citizens are outright warned not to travel because of the level of danger hiding on their streets, and one of them is the city of Guayaquil.

-With around 1,400 murders in the first six months of 2023, Guayaquil is the most dangerous city in all of Ecuador.
+Ecuador's murder rate spiked dramatically in 2023, and Guayaquil is the most dangerous city in the country.
 According to Reuters, the rate of murders has increased several times over since 2016.
 As seems typical with South and Central American countries, the crime appears to stem from the spread of drugs and drug-related gangs throughout the country.
-Or, at least, that's what the President of Ecuador, Guillermo Lasso, believes.
+Or, at least, that's what the government believes.
 In the past, Ecuador has done an excellent job of staying out of the rising South American drug game but has more recently succumbed to the untoward effects of the growing cocaine trade.

 Nicaragua as a whole

-Nicaragua, along with Venezuela, is the only other country on this list that visitors might want to avoid entirely.
+Nicaragua is another country on this list that visitors might want to avoid entirely.
 Where it's not an "avoid at all cost" country, the trouble here is problematic.
 The U.S. State Department has issued a "Reconsider Travel" warning for Nicaragua because it believes U.S. citizens are at risk of being wrongfully detained.
 Now, you might think the United States is so big and powerful and could never have its citizens arrested without due cause.
 That's simply untrue.
 There are a ton of cases of U.S. citizens being wrongfully detained around the world.
 And the U.S. government knows there's a real cause for concern here, in particular, due to historic trends pertaining to the current Nicaraguan regime.

 If a visitor were wrongfully arrested tomorrow in Nicaragua, it wouldn't be the first time.
 In fact, in February 2023, 222 political prisoners were released after a negotiation with the U.S. Now, these prisoners weren't of U.S. origin — the country was simply granting them asylum — but that doesn't mean there's no danger for U.S. nationals.
 In 2010, American Jason Puracal was arrested and wrongfully imprisoned for two years under terrible conditions until finally being freed.
 Under Daniel Ortega's control, the current regime is suspected of committing multiple atrocities, including torture, wrongful executions, and more.
 At the end of the day, visiting Nicaragua could turn into a genuinely horrific living nightmare.